AdobeDocs/commerce-merchant-services.en/help/price-index/index.md

 * Only sells simple, configurable and grouped products
 * No third party extensions relying on the PHP core price indexer

+1. Enable new feeds.
+1. Install the catalog adapter.
-Enable new feeds and the catalog adapter, disabling the price indexer.
+1. Disable the price indexer.

 ### LUMA with price index extension dependencies